BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 4. Your Cat’s Breed

 Finally, a kitty’s need for a bath could have something to do with their breed or to be more specific the type of coat they have.
-For example, for cats that don’t have any fur, like the Sphynx, “periodic baths are indeed needed in order to remove body oils.”
+For example, for cats that don’t have any fur, like the Sphynx, the famous hairless cat breed, occasional baths are necessary to remove body oils.

 You can see that this little adorable Sphynx is definitely enjoying a good and necessary bath!

 Long-haired cats on the other hand could also find it hard to clean their own fur, especially at their back.
 Maine Coon cats are known for their long coat and they also love the outdoors, so it makes sense that they need good grooming, and a bath now and again could help them keep their coats smooth and silky!

 Can I Use Dog Shampoo To Wash My Cat?